Weed: Dispersal

-A number of native or non-native plants are unwanted in a specific location for a number of reasons.
-An important one is functional: they interfere with food and fiber production in agriculture, wherein they must be controlled to prevent lost or diminished crop yields.
-Other important reasons are that they interfere with other cosmetic, decorative, or recreational goals, such as in lawns, landscape architecture, playing fields, and golf courses.
-Similarly, they can be of concern for environmental reasons whereby introduced species out-compete for resources or space with desired endemic plants.
+Negative impacts

-For all these reasons, horticultural (both functional and cosmetic) and environmental, weeds interfere by:
+Some negative impacts of weeds are functional: they interfere with food and fiber production in agriculture, wherein they must be controlled to prevent lost or diminished crop yields.
+In other settings, they interfere with other cosmetic, decorative, or recreational goals, such as in lawns, landscape architecture, playing fields, and golf courses.
+In the case of invasive species, they can be of concern for environmental reasons, when introduced species outcompete native plants and cause broader damage to ecosystem health and functioning.